Legal Representation for Truck Accident Victims in South Mississippi

 Long braking time and limited turning radius are two major causes of truck accidents in Mississippi and nationwide.
 It takes large trucks about 1.5 seconds more to brake than a passenger vehicle.
 Because of this lag, a big rig needs the length of one or two football fields to come to a complete stop once the truck driver steps on the brake.

-Keep this in mind when passing a tractor trailer on the highway.
+Keep this in mind when passing an 18-wheeler or another large commercial truck on the highway.
 Simply because you have cleared the front of the truck does not mean it is safe to return to the right-hand lane.
 You should wait until you are at least three or four car lengths ahead of the truck before you make your lane switch.
-Then, the truck will not be forced to slow down in order to maintain a safe distance behind you in the event you are both required to stop.
+If you do this, the truck will not be forced to slow down in order to maintain a safe distance behind you in the event you are both required to stop.

 Tractor trailers also require a much larger area to negotiate a turn than passenger vehicles.
-For example, if an 18-wheeler is making a right turn, it must first move into the left lane in order to achieve the necessary clearance to make the turn.
+For example, if an 18-wheeler is making a right turn, it must first move into the left lane in order to achieve the necessary clearance.
 A passenger vehicle may try to pass on the right, not realizing the driver of the truck is also making a right.
-In the worst case scenario, the passenger vehicle then gets trapped beneath the trailer’s rear tires and crushed.
+In the worst-case scenario, the passenger vehicle then gets trapped beneath the trailer’s rear tires and crushed.

 Trucking companies are required to keep accurate records with details of every haul their drivers make.
 If you have been injured or a loved one was killed in a collision with an 18-wheeler, big rig, or tractor trailer, one of the first things we will do is secure the truck company’s records as well as police reports and toxicology exams.